inovex/cocktail-mash/neat/README.md

 python3.6 neat_goda_run.py model_ai_finish
 ```

-If not path is provided the newest model from the history folder will be loaded.
+If no path is provided the newest model from the history folder will be loaded.

 ### Train a new model: